iimamul/Quick-Start-Docs/MongoDB/MongoDBinDocker.md

 mongosh mongodb://admin:867@localhost:27000
 ```

+After connecting with root user to mongoDb.
 Create user for only Customers database

 ```bash
 use customers